FriendlyCaptcha/friendly-lite-server/README.md

 # friendly-lite-server - Self Hosted Captcha Server, compatible with Friendly Captcha

-## Motivation

 [**Friendly Captcha**](https://friendlycaptcha.com) offers a privacy aware captcha service.
-This service offers you to host a lite server version of the service with some basic features for puzzle and verification on your machine.
+This repository provides a lite server version of the service with some basic features for puzzle and verification on your own machine.
+The Friendly Captcha service works normally by serving challenges with the difficulty based on the likelihood of being a real human user, as well as being highly available.
+This implementation is much simpler but will work for small hobby projects.

-## Subscriptions
+This distribution is licensed under a non-commercial source available license, which means you can run this server yourself for non-commercial or internal projects.

-If you need more advanced security features or want to support our work, we highly recommend to [**subscribe**](https://friendlycaptcha.com/signup) to the Friendly Captcha service.
+If you need more advanced security features and reliability or want to support our work, we highly recommend to [**subscribe**](https://friendlycaptcha.com/signup) to the Friendly Captcha service.

 ## Requirements